krtkush/Trail/README.md

     Trail trail = new Trail.Builder()
-                .setRecyclerView(recyclerView)      // Pass the instance of the RecyclerView .setMinimumViewingTimeThreshold(2000)   // Minimum time the view is on the screen for being tracked.
+                .setRecyclerView(recyclerView)      // Pass the instance of the RecyclerView .setMinimumViewingTimeThreshold(2000)   // Minimum time the view is on the screen for being tracked (in milliseconds).
-                .setMinimumVisibleHeightThreshold(60)   // Minimum height visible on the screen (in term sof percentage).
+                .setMinimumVisibleHeightThreshold(60)   // Minimum height visible on the screen (in terms of percentage).
                 .setTrailTrackingListener(this)     // Listener for callbacks related to Trail.
                 .setDataDumpInterval(1000)      // Time after which data will be handed over to the user automatically.
-                .dumpDataAfterInterval(true)    // Enable handing data over to user after the time period defined above.
+                .dumpDataAfterInterval(true)    // Enable handing data over to user after the time period specified above.
                 .build();

 Available method -